blaine-geiger/Lab-Phase-3/README.md

 ### iPerf3

 iPerf3 is another network performance testing tool that focuses on the bandwidth, throughput, and latency between two devices on the same network.
 It is a powerful and flexible tool.
-Full documentation can be found at [iPerf Documentation](https://iperf.fr/iperf-doc.php#3doc).
+Full documentation can be found at [here](https://iperf.fr/iperf-doc.php#3doc).
 Use and documented results of both internet speed testing and network performance testing can be found in the next section.

 ## Network Performance Testing